Fatema-ruhi/AnnualReport_DataAnalysis/README.md

 # AnnualReport_DataAnalysis
 “This project showcases my data analysis of the Missouri Office of Equal Opportunity FY23 Annual Report.
 I extracted, cleaned, and analyzed quantitative data from data warehouses using SQL, created summary tables and visuals using Tableau, and Excel, to provide insights on workforce demographics and diversity metrics.”

-* Include:

-Here’s a clean and professional draft you can use in your **GitHub README** to clearly explain your steps.
-You can simply copy-paste and adjust as needed:

----

 ## 📊 Data Extraction and Analysis Process

 ### 🔹 Data Extraction